 - To identify and consider the appropriate response to spatial planning issues that impact on more than one local planning area within the East Kent sub-region; - To ensure that the local planning and development policies prepared by each Local Authority are, where appropriate, informed by the views of other member authorities.
-This will normally involve engagement with Development Plan Document and Supplementary Planning Document preparation; - To support the strongest possible integration and alignment of strategic spatial and investment priorities in the East Kent sub-region; - To identify and agree the infrastructure investment needs associated with proposed development and to address existing issues working with the LEP and other funding sources: - To ensure that decisions on major, larger than local planning applications are informed by the views of other local Authorities across the East Kent sub-region; and - To ensure compliance with the Duty to Cooperate.
+This will normally involve engagement with Development Plan Document and Supplementary Planning Document preparation; - To support the strongest possible integration and alignment of strategic spatial and investment priorities in the East Kent sub-region; - To identify and agree the infrastructure investment needs associated with proposed development and to address existing issues working with the LEP and other funding sources; - To ensure that decisions on major, larger than local planning applications are informed by the views of other local Authorities across the East Kent sub-region; and - To ensure compliance with the Duty to Cooperate.

-During the monitoring period, the Councils have maintained their programme of DtC meetings and discussed the progression of Statements of Common Ground in relation to their draft Local Plans; nutrient neutrality issues at Stodmarsh in relation to the Habitats Regulations; East Kent Bird Wise project (with Canterbury City Council); implementing the requirements of Design Codes; and a number of other matters of shared interest.
+During the monitoring period, the Councils have maintained their programme of DtC meetings and discussed the progression of Statements of Common Ground in relation to their draft Local Plans; nutrient neutrality issues at Stodmarsh in relation to the Habitats Regulations; East Kent Bird Wise project (with Canterbury City Council); implementing the requirements of Design Codes, including pursuing a joint Design Code project under the Planning Skills Delivery Fund (PSDF); and a number of other matters of shared interest.

-During the monitoring year, the Council also engaged with KCC (including regular liaison meetings) and a number of other statutory and other bodies on a range of related matters, including infrastructure and service provision (including education and health); the development of the Kent Bus Improvement Strategy; the North & East Kent Rail Study; the development of the North Thanet Link scheme; Local Cycling & Walking Infrastructure Plan and carried out technical consultations in relation to sites submitted through the Local Plan "calls for sites".
+During the monitoring year, the Council also engaged with KCC (including regular liaison meetings) and a number of other statutory and other bodies on a range of related matters, including sharing housing delivery data to inform infrastructure planning; infrastructure and service provision (including education and health); the Local Transport Plan (LTP5); the development of the Kent Bus Improvement Strategy; and the Local Cycling & Walking Infrastructure Plan and related work.